MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/add-account-android.png" alt-text="Screenshot of how to register using Microsoft Authenticator for Android devices.":::

-   1. If you already added an account in Authenticator, tap your account, and then tap the settings gear near the upper right of the account details page.
-Tap **Create a passkey**.
+   1. If you already added an account in Authenticator, tap your account, and then tap **Create a passkey**.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/sign-in-authenticator-android.png" alt-text="Screenshot of how to sign in to Authenticator on Android.":::